XPeng

 Guangzhou Xiaopeng Motors Technology Co., Ltd., trading as XPeng Motors (小鹏汽车 (Xiǎopéng Qìchē)), commonly known as XPeng, is a Chinese electric vehicle manufacturer.
 The company is headquartered in Guangzhou, Guangdong, with offices in Mountain View, California, United States and Munich, Germany.
 XPeng stock is publicly traded on the New York Stock Exchange and the Hong Kong Stock Exchange.
+The company describes itself as a global AI mobility technology company and develops in-house technologies including full-stack advanced driver-assistance systems, an in-car intelligent operating system, powertrain systems and vehicle electronic/electrical architecture.